koniarik/vari/README.md

 using set_s = vari::typelist<set_a, set_b, std::string>;
 ```

-The pointer `vptr<set_s>` resolves to equivalent of `vptr<int, std::string, float>`.
-The flatenning/filtering mechanism only resolves `vari::typelist`, `void<std::tuple<a_t,b_t>>` would not be resolved to different form.
+The pointer `vptr<set_s>` resolves to the equivalent of `vptr<int, std::string, float>`.
+The flattening and filtering mechanism only applies to `vari::typelist`.
+For example, `void<std::tuple<a_t,b_t>>` would not be automatically resolved to a different form.

-Why? well, suddenly one can express complex data structures.
-Note that the typelists also
-interact well with sub-typing:
+Why is this useful?
+It allows expressing complex data structures more effectively.
+Moreover, the typelists also interact well with sub-typing:

 ```cpp